oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 You can find a [sample application on GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example).

-## Create a GKE Cluster and Install Istio
+## Create a GKE cluster and install Istio

 To deploy the stack to Google Kubernetes Engine, we need to create a cluster and install Istio.
 So let's begin by creating a cluster using Google Cloud SDK.

 ### Create a cluster

-Ensure you are logged into the gcloud CLI and run the below command to create a GKE cluster.
+Ensure you are logged into the gcloud CLI and run the following command to create a GKE cluster.

 ```bash
 # set region and zone